andrew/ultimate-awesome/README.md

 - [awesome-libraries](https://github.com/nikitowsky/awesome-libraries) - My set of libraries I like to use (if I forget names, I could find them here).
 - [awesome-inspiration](https://github.com/ninjasort/awesome-inspiration) - Inspirational links for digital nomads.
 - [awesome-economics](https://github.com/niyumard/awesome-economics) - A list of available resources (especially data and insight) for every economist.
-- [awesome-games-you-can-play-with](https://github.com/NonlinearFruit/awesome-games-you-can-play-with) - An awesome list of games that can be played with various common items.
 - [awesome-ai-ml-cheatsheet](https://github.com/nykabhishek/awesome-ai-ml-cheatsheet) - A curated list of cheat sheets and documentation for the AI and ML community for quick access.
 - [awesome-android](https://github.com/Oclemy/awesome-android) - The most awesome android libraries.
 - [awesome-rpg-maker](https://github.com/ottooooooooo/awesome-rpg-maker) - A collection of all the RPG Maker games i've found interesting.